withastro/docs/src/pages/en/tutorial/1-setup/index.md

 #### Create a repository on GitHub

+##### 🖥️ Developing locally

-🖥️ Although there are a few ways to get your local code stored in GitHub, we will choose a method that does not require using git in the command line.
+Although there are a few ways to get your local code stored in GitHub, we will choose a method that does not require using git in the command line.

-1. Log in to GitHub.com in a browser and click the `+` in the upper right of the screen to make a new repository.
+1. Log in to GitHub.com in a browser and click the <kbd>+</kbd> in the upper right of the screen to make a new repository.

 2. Choose a name for your repository.
 This does not have to be the same name as your project.

 3. You will be presented with options, but you do not need to change any of the defaults.
-Scroll down and click the button to "Create Repository."
+Scroll down and click the button to <kbd>Create Repository</kbd>.

 4. You will be presented with various setup next steps, but you won't need to use any of them.
 You can now exit this page without doing anything.

+##### 🌐 Developing in the cloud

-🌐 If you have forked an Astro starter template on StackBlitz or CodeSandbox, you will be able to create a GitHub repository right from your project workspace, without visiting GitHub.com.
+If you have forked an Astro starter template on StackBlitz or CodeSandbox, you will be able to create a GitHub repository right from your project workspace, without visiting GitHub.com.

-**CodeSandbox**: Press the GitHub icon in the sidebar, enter a new name for your repository, and click "Create Repository."
+**CodeSandbox**: Press the GitHub icon in the sidebar, enter a new name for your repository, and click <kbd>Create Repository</kbd>.
 This will automatically open a new sandbox that is now synced to the GitHub repository.
 You will once again have to fork *this* sandbox in order to make changes, because you cannot make direct changes to a GitHub sandbox directly.
 Read more about [using GitHub immutable sandboxes](https://codesandbox.io/docs/git).

-**StackBlitz**: Press the "Connect Repository" button at the top of your list of files, enter a new name for your repository, and click "Create repo & push."
+**StackBlitz**: Press the <kbd>Connect Repository</kbd> button at the top of your list of files, enter a new name for your repository, and click <kbd>Create repo & push</kbd>.

 #### Commit your code to GitHub

+##### 🖥️ Developing locally

-🖥️ In the last section, you made a change to your page's content.
-This means that your project files have changed, and VS code should show a number on top of the "Source" menu icon.
+In the last section, you made a change to your page's content.
+This means that your project files have changed, and VS Code should show a number on top of the "Source" menu icon.
 This source tab is where you will reguarly go to send your files to GitHub.

 [IMAGE OF VS CODE LEFT NAVIGATION, WITH CHANGES]

 1. Click the Source Control tab in your VS Code to see a list of files that have changed.

-2. Click the "3 dots" menu above the commit message and choose Remote > Add Remote.
+2. Click the <kbd>•••</kbd> "3 dots" menu above the commit message and choose <kbd>Remote</kbd> > <kbd>Add Remote</kbd>.

-3. Select "Add remote from GitHub".
+3. Select <kbd>Add remote from GitHub</kbd>.

 4. You may need to authorize the GitHub extension to log in to GitHub and see your repositories.
 Follow the steps to allow this, then return to VS Code.

-5. Now, when you try to "Add a remote from GitHub" again, you should see a list of all your repositories on GitHub.
+5. Now, when you try to <kbd>Add a remote from GitHub</kbd> again, you should see a list of all your repositories on GitHub.
 Choose the one you created for this project.

 6. At the top of this menu pane, there will be a place to enter a **commit message** (description of your file changes).
-Type in `initial commit to GitHub` and press `CTRL+Enter` to commit these changes.
+Type in `initial commit to GitHub` and press the <kbd>Commit</kbd> button to commit these changes.

 7. You may see a message telling you that you have no "staged" commits, and asking you if you want to stage them.
-Click "Always" and continue.
+Click <kbd>Always</kbd> and continue.

-8. Lastly, the list of changed files should be replaced with a "Publish" button.
+8. Lastly, the list of changed files should be replaced with a <kbd>Publish</kbd> button.
 Click this to send your committed changes to GitHub.

+##### 🌐 Developing in the cloud

-🌐 As you make changes to your project, you will see a visual indication that some files are no longer in sync with your repository at GitHub.com.
+As you make changes to your project, you will see a visual indication that some files are no longer in sync with your repository at GitHub.com.

 **CodeSandbox**: When there are changes to be committed back to GitHub, the GitHub tab will display a notification.
 When you first click on the GitHub tab in CodeSandbox, you will be asked to "Link" your sandbox back to your repository.